Blog

 I used two modes of Claude throughout this project:

-Claude chat for planning, design decisions, reading the Figma file via MCP, generating component prompts, and reviewing what was being built.
+Claude Sonnet 4.6 for planning, design decisions, reading the Figma file via MCP, generating component prompts, and reviewing what was being built.
 This is where I'd come to think out loud, get a second opinion on a layout decision, or ask "what the hell is happening with this font."

 Claude Code is the CLI tool that runs in your project directory.
 This is where the actual code got written.
 I'd paste prompts into it, Claude would read my Figma file directly via MCP, and then write the component.
 I'd check localhost:3000 (eventually hosted via Vercel), come back to chat, iterate, generate the next prompt, paste it into Code, repeat.